 The possibility for those parties to bring strict-liability claims against the OEM and/or the components supplier are limited considerably and do not apply to the damage to the vehicle itself.
 Therefore, the willingness of insurance companies to provide compulsory insurance cover, and/or comprehensive insurance cover, could be expected to be low.

-While other grounds for bringing claims against the OEM and/or suppliers do exist, their practicality seems very limited, although in B2B applications one could consider replacing the statutory framework with contractual instruments.
+Although other grounds for bringing claims against the OEM and/or suppliers do exist, their practicality seems very limited, although in B2B applications one could consider replacing the statutory framework with contractual instruments.